 Overpopulation is the common denominator underlying the majority of these environmental issues.
 The most important question is, what can we do about it?
 How can we limit our population?
 While this may sound controversial, if you really want to help the environment – the most productive way you can do this is by not reproducing.
 Studies have found that having one fewer children per family can save an average of 58.6 tonnes of CO2 equivalent emissions per year.
 Scientists propose that everyone on the planet needs to reduce their carbon footprint to just 2 tonnes of C02 per year by 2050, to stay below the two degree tipping point.

-In regards to my personal views on humanity and the status of the earth – I sometimes view climate change and increased weather patterns as the earths attempt to eliminate the human plague.
+In regards to my personal views on humanity and the status of the earth – I sometimes view climate change and increased weather patterns as the earths attempt to restore the equilibrium.
 It took literally perfect conditions for this earth to form, and every so often I questions whether humans are perfect enough of a species to survive and succeed on this planet.
-One thing I will never be able to comprehend is the sheer amount of ignorance humans possess in regards to these issues.
+One thing I will never be able to comprehend is the sheer amount of ignorance people possess in regards to these issues.
 How so many humans can passively go through their lives, blatantly ignoring (and even disputing) the major threats to humanity, is beyond me.
 If you don’t feel educated or knowledgeable on these issues – go and make yourself aware.
-However, I also understand the difficulty in knowing what to believe.
-While all of the “facts” and statistics I have stated above have come from scientists and researchers, there is no way of knowing with 100% certainty that these facts and figures are correct.
-But what I do know, is that being uneducated and choosing to ignore the issues, is the worst thing you can do.

 While I may have somewhat of a skeptical take on the future, I do have faith in science and technology.
 I believe that advancements in science and technology could resolve a number of environmental threats, however, it is all a race against time.
-There are countless technological solutions (such as project Clean up, and Bill gates idea of lab grown meat), which have been proposed to alleviate the varying threats facing humanity, however, I feel pessimistic as to whether such solutions will be implemented in time.
-It seems as though too many tipping points are about to be crossed.
+There are countless technological solutions (such as project Clean up, and Bill gates idea of lab grown meat), which have been proposed to alleviate the varying threats facing humanity, however, I feel slightly skeptical as to whether such solutions will be implemented in time.
 The outcome all comes down to who will win the race first – mother nature or technology.